uiceds/cee-492-project-2025-Team1/cee492_report.typ

   caption: [Boxplots of input features]
 )

 Figure 5 presents Principal Component Analysis (PCA) results that summarize how the different input features collectively influence the variation in concrete data.
 The left plot shows that PC1 captures 28.5% of the total variance.
-The right plot shows PCA loadings.
+The right plot shows the PCA loadings.
 It quantifies how each original variable contributes to PC1 and PC2.
 The variables with larger loading values (absolute magnitude) have a stronger influence on the principal components.
 From the right plot, it is evident that the PC2 is more influenced by blast furnace slag, water, coarse aggregate contents, and age.
 These parameters have a negative influence on PC2.

 #figure(
   image("pca.png", width: 80%),